apmurali/fullstackopen2022/part2/countries/README.md

-# Phonebook App
+# Getting Started with Create React App

-Rrun JSON server using:

-`json-server --port 3001 --watch db.json`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).